Islamic Awareness Center

-The Islamic Awareness Center, also known as Masjid Al-Tawheed (Arabic: مسجد التوحيد), is a mosque and Dawah institution for the purpose of Islamic proselytization in Binghamton, New York.
+The Islamic Awareness Center, also known as Masjid Al-Tawheed (Arabic: مسجد التوحيد), is a mosque and Dawah institution for the purpose of Islamic propagation in Binghamton, New York.
 Since 2011, the Islamic Awareness Center has been located in the historic former building of the Episcopal Church of the Good Shepherd.
 In 2010, after the Good Shepherd congregation left the Episcopal Church as part of the Anglican realignment and lost a lawsuit to keep its property, the Episcopal Diocese of Central New York controversially sold the building for far less than its appraised value to the Islamic Awareness Center rather than to the departing Anglican congregation.

 History of the building

 The Episcopal Church of the Good Shepherd was one of three Episcopal churches in Binghamton, NY alongside Trinity Memorial Church and Christ Church.
 Designed by Henry Martyn Congdon, a prolific architect of Episcopal churches, Good Shepherd was completed in 1871.